Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 #1 – Beet & Carrot Tops

 Instead of heaping these onto the compost pile, you can easily add these “greens” to your juicer instead.
-Yes, you’ll want to be adding in the actual beets and carrots as well, because by themselves the tops can be slightly bitter.
+Yes, you’ll want to add in the actual beets and carrots as well because, by themselves, the tops can be slightly bitter.

 Simply juice the carrots with the carrot tops to make carrot juice, or juice the beet tops with the beets to make beet juice.
 You can also combine an equal amount of beets and carrots (plus tops) or do 2 parts carrot to 1 part beet.
 Or, you can make any combination of fresh veggie and fruit juices to enjoy!